MasterBladeX/Novel-2-EBook/README.md

 # Novel 2 E-Book
 This Python program will download books and chapters from novels availaible on several websites and saves them as .epub ebooks.
-About 180 books available as of the latest release (newly added novels should also show up without requiring any updates to the program!).
+About **200** books as of the latest release from direct sources with *__several thousand__* available from Read Light Novel site (newly added novels should also show up without requiring any updates to the program!).

-Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with over 2000 supported novels made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
-Beware this site is still in beta and you may experience problems.
+Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).

 ## Getting Started